 Able 17 closed the connection and tried to relax.
 They should reach Bad Rock just after nine.

 "How much further, BA?"

 It seemed like he had just answered that question not five minutes before, but BA was studiously trying to be patient.
 He knew they were all in the same boat, all anxious and worried about what they would find at Maggie's.
 Like Hannibal, he was almost 100% certain that Face would be there; what condition he would be in was anybody's guess.
 Which of the four men had needed the hospital, they didn't know.
 Why they had needed the hospital, they didn't know.
-All they really knew is that Stockwell and at least one other group was after Face, and they had to find him first.
+All they really knew was that Stockwell and at least one other group were after Face, and they had to find him first.

 They hadn't known about this second group until yesterday.
 At first, when Murdock had heard of other people asking questions about strangers in town, and the hospital, they had assumed it was Stockwell.
 Gradually, they had discovered that, for many of the people he had spoken with, this was actually the third 'interview'.
 From the descriptions they had gotten, they knew some of the questioners had been Ables.
 The others were totally unknown players to them.
 All it had really done was add to their impatience.

 "I already tol you, fool.
 We'll git in around eleven.
 Now be quiet and let me drive."